STEPPING UP: Taylor Alston Has Taken Basketball Game to the Next Level as a Senior, Helping Lead Clarion to the PIAA Playoffs

 “Oh, I don’t know.
 I haven’t thought that far in my life yet,” she said, chuckling.
 “Mr. C wants me to.
 I had this whole little game plan drawn up and he was like, ‘You’d make a good coach.’
 And that was that.
 I haven’t thought about that.
 Just taking it one step at a time.”

-Alston recognized how fortunate she has been in her sports career at Clarion.
+Alston recognized how fortunate she had been in her sports career at Clarion.

 The Bobcats struggled at times and didn’t meet their high expectations.